-Feasibility outcomes (primary outcome): recruitment and dropout rates;

-Health and economic outcomes (secondary outcomes):

-symptoms of depression at 12 months; self-esteem, quality of life, loneliness, social support, social participation, health related quality of life and service use costs.
-Outcomes will be recorded at baseline, end of the intervention (6 months), and at 12 months.
-In volunteers, self-esteem, emotional well-being, loneliness and attitudes towards people with ID before matching and at six and 12 months will be measured.
+Feasibility outcomes (primary outcome): recruitment and dropout rates; Health and economic outcomes (secondary outcomes): symptoms of depression at 6 months; self-esteem, quality of life, loneliness, social support, social participation, health related quality of life and service use costs.
+Outcomes will be recorded at baseline and end of the intervention (6 months).
+In volunteers, self-esteem, emotional well-being, loneliness and attitudes towards people with ID before matching and at six will be measured.

-Trial duration per
+Trial duration per participant: